kata198/VirtualEnvOnDemand/README.md

 The primary means to accomplish this is to call "VirtualEnvOnDemand.enableOnDemandImporter()" which will load the hook into the importer.
 If an import fails, it will attempt to fetch the corrosponding module and install into current runtime.

-You can also explicitly create environments and install packages into them (adding to current runtime).
-See documentation for more details.
+You can also explicitly create environments and install packages into them (adding to current runtime), persistent or temporary.
+See "Persistent Virtualenvs" section below, and documentation for more details.

 **Why?**